Your Step-by-step guide to planning cremation arrangements

 I have questions or concerns about arranging a funeral in Tucson.
 Where can I find help?

-You can contact the DFS Memorial’s affordable funeral service provider in Tucson at (520) 200-7742 with any questions you have.
+You can contact DFS Memorial’s affordable funeral service provider in Tucson at (520) 200-7742 with any questions.
 If you have a complaint against a funeral director or a funeral establishment, you should attempt to resolve your complaint directly with the funeral home concerned.
-If you do not manage to reach a satisfactory resolution, then you can contact the Funeral Consumers Alliance of Southern Arizona, P.O.
-Box 12661, Tucson, AZ 85732, which actively works as an advocate for consumer rights.

-Lastly, feel free to contact us at US Funerals Online, and we will try and help you if you have further questions about arranging a funeral or cremation service.
+Lastly, feel free to contact us at US Funerals Online; we will be happy to help with any further questions about arranging a funeral or cremation service.